About the Test

 Can I take the test at home?

-Several test kits are commercially available that allow you to provide a blood sample for folate testing at home, usually along with other B vitamins, such as vitamin B12.
+Several commercially available test kits allow you to provide a blood sample for folate testing at home, usually along with other B vitamins, such as vitamin B12.

 These kits may be purchased online and include the materials you need to obtain a blood sample using a finger prick.
-The sample is returned for testing after you have collected it.
-Your test results are typically available in a few days and can be accessed through an app or secure online platform.
+After you have collected the sample, it is returned for testing.
+Your results are typically available in a few days and can be accessed through an app or secure online platform.

-At-home testing can be convenient, but at-home tests aren’t able to take the place of working with a doctor or other health care practitioner.
-If you have symptoms suggestive of a folate deficiency, be sure to discuss your concerns with a doctor or nurse.
+At-home testing can be convenient, but the tests can’t take the place of working with a doctor or other health care practitioner.
+Discuss your concerns with a doctor or nurse if you have symptoms suggestive of a folate deficiency.

-If an at-home test detects an abnormal folate level, your doctor is likely to ask you to retake the test.
+If an at-home test detects an abnormal folate level, your doctor will likely ask you to retake the test.

 How much does the test cost?